-Project activities and their impacts are expected to result in the incidental take of individuals of the Covered Species.
-The activities described above expected to result in incidental take of individuals of the Covered Species include the following: increase in vehicle traffic; clearing, grubbing, grading; construction and use of temporary equipment and supply laydown and staging areas; construction of new access and perimeter roads (including stream crossings); trenching for subsurface cables and wires; trenching for desert tortoise exclusion fencing; backfilling of excavations and compacting backfill materials; construction of concrete pads for substations, O&M buildings, inverters, and transformers; excavation for concrete footings for gen-tie line poles and fencing poles; installation of solar panels, support and mount systems; installation of transmission and collection lines and poles; repaving Munsey Road; development of new water wells or reestablishment of existing water wells; operation of motorized equipment; pile driving or vibrating piles or posts; ground- or vegetation-disturbing cable repair or replacement, pile repair or replacement, security and desert tortoise proof fencing repairs and mowing of the solar facility and the gen-tie line route associated with O&M; removing all infrastructure related to decommissioning activities; and excavating burrows during relocation and salvage activities (collectively, Covered Activities).
+Project activities and their resulting impacts are expected to result in the incidental take of individuals of the Covered Species.
+The activities described above expected to result in incidental take of individuals of the Covered Species include the following: increase in vehicle traffic; clearing, grubbing, and grading of the solar sites; construction and use of temporary laydown and staging areas; construction of new access and perimeter roads (including stream crossings); trenching for subsurface cables and wires; trenching for desert tortoise exclusion fencing; backfilling of excavations and compacting backfill materials; construction of an O&M building, substation, BESS, inverters, transformers, and concrete pads for substation infrastructure; excavation for concrete footings for gen-tie line poles and fencing posts; installation of solar panel support and mount systems; installation of gen-tie and collection lines and poles; development of new water wells or reestablishment of existing water wells; operation of motorized equipment; and pile driving or vibrating piles or posts.
+Ground- or vegetation-disturbing O&M activities expected to result in incidental take of the Covered Species include: cable repair or replacement; pile repair or replacement; repairs of both security and desert tortoise proof fencing; and vegetation management of the solar facility and the gen-tie corridor route.
+Removal of all infrastructure during decommissioning is also expected to result in take of the Covered Species (Covered Activities).